• Facebook

 Cooked barbacoa cubes in a slow cooker.

-My favorite way to serve barbacoa beef is in tacos, in these photos we’ve got flour tortillas, plenty of beef, and fresh avocado tossed with a little lime juice, cilantro and red onion.
+My favorite way to serve barbacoa beef is in tacos, in these photos we’ve got flour tortillas, plenty of beef, and fresh avocado tossed with a little lime juice and cilantro.
+I also like to add pickled red onions when I have them on hand.
 This barbacoa is similar to what you’d get at the Chipotle restaurant, except you can make it at home yourself and without a ton of effort!

 Shredded barbacoa beef in a slow cooker, topped with cilantro.